mxschlz/Neurobio2_2023/README.md

 Contributing

 If you would like to contribute to this project, please submit a pull request.
 We welcome contributions from students and instructors alike!

-Credits
+## Credits

-This course was developed by [Your Name], [Your University], [Your Department], with contributions from [Your Colleagues].
-We would also like to acknowledge the contributions of the open source community, including the creators of MATLAB and EEGLAB.
+This course was developed by Max Schulz, Jakab Pilaszanovich and Hannah at the University of Leipzig, AG Neurobiologie.

-License
+## License

-This course is released under the [Your License] license.
+This course is released under the MIT license.
 See the LICENSE file for more details.

-Contact
+## Contact

-If you have any questions or comments about this course, please contact [Your Name] at [Your Email Address].
+If you have any questions or comments about this course, please contact Max Schulz at max.schulz10@web.de